 Dr. George Simon, author of In Sheep’s Clothing—Understanding and Dealing with Manipulative People, presents this list of 14 tactics that manipulators use to get you to do what they want.
 He points out the importance of recognizing that these tactics are offensive moves employed by the covert-aggressive to either maintain a position of power, gain power, or remove an obstacle from getting what he wants.
-You’ll be better equipped to deal with manipulators if you are familiar with this list of tactics and able to identify them when you encounter them:
+You’ll be better equipped to deal with manipulators if you are familiar with this list of tactics, and can identify them when you encounter them:

 - Denial – playing innocent, refusing to admit they have done something harmful.

 - Selective Inattention – playing dumb, or acting oblivious; refusing to pay attention to anything that might divert them from achieving their goal.

 - Rationalization – making excuses or justifying their behavior, often in very convincing ways.